Comprehensive thylacine information, provided as a free public awareness campaign.

 If the thylacine still exists, then where does it live?

-As for it being in New Guinea or the mainland of Australia, they are both possibilities, but I personally have only had the energy to think about Tasmania.
+As for it being in New Guinea or the mainland of Australia, they are both worth investigating, but I personally have only had the energy to think about Tasmania.

 Did it live solitary or in groups?

 It appears this species was generally solitary, but males may have kept a territory in the vicinity of females, or closer to them during mating periods.
-Mothers and cubs were sometimes seen together.
+Mothers and young were sometimes seen together.

 What kind of sounds did it make?